 Fear of technology keeps some nonprofit leaders from embracing tech tools.
 Even tools designed for less savvy users can be fiddly and take time to figure out.
 Before investing, find out what type of support is offered.
 But don’t let fear of technology impact your nonprofit’s growth.
 Trying to do everything using Word and Excel will only hold you back.

-Accept the modest cost of nonprofit tools and the hassle of learning to use them as necessary to raise money, provide services, and change lives.
+Accept the modest cost of nonprofit tools and the hassle of learning to use them as necessary to succeed.
+Always be on the lookout for a new tool, one that will help you be more productive.
+Talk to other nonprofit professionals about the tools they use.